OfficeDev/office-js-docs-pr/docs/testing/debug-with-vs-extension.md

 Office Add-ins running on Windows can use the Office Add-in Debugger Extension in Visual Studio Code to debug against Microsoft Edge Legacy with the original WebView (EdgeHTML) runtime.

 > [!IMPORTANT]
-> This article only applies when Office runs add-ins in the original WebView (EdgeHTML) runtime, as explained in [Browsers used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
+> This article only applies when Office runs add-ins in the original WebView (EdgeHTML) runtime, as explained in [Browsers and webview controls used by Office Add-ins](../concepts/browsers-used-by-office-web-add-ins.md).
 For instructions about debugging in Visual Studio code against Microsoft Edge WebView2 (Chromium-based), see [Microsoft Office Add-in Debugger Extension for Visual Studio Code](debug-desktop-using-edge-chromium.md).

 > [!TIP]
 > If you cannot, or don't wish to, debug using tools built into Visual Studio Code; or you are encountering a problem that only occurs when the add-in is run outside Visual Studio Code, you can debug Edge Legacy (EdgeHTML) runtime by using the Edge Legacy developer tools as described in [Debug add-ins using developer tools in Microsoft Edge Legacy](debug-add-ins-using-devtools-edge-legacy.md).